Hasodikis/T480S-Hackintosh/README.md

 ## MacOS on Thinkpad T480s.
 Currently on Ventura 13.5.1

 ## Please note that this is a working project.
-I just got the laptop a few days ago.
+It' s stable but not finished yet.

 # My hardware configuration
 | Name                | Specifications | Funtional or not |